CertainRisk/Silly-Putty-Challenge/README.md

-# Silly-Putty-Challenge
-Investigating my first Malware without guided help!

-# My First Solo Malware Analysis
+# My First Solo Malware Analysis - Silly-Putty-Challenge

 So, here I am, embarking on my first solo malware analysis adventure.
 Armed with the mighty Cmder, my trusty companion in the world of cybersecurity, I'm on a quest to unravel the secrets hidden within a mysterious binary.
 But before we dive into the juicy details, let's start with the basics.